Accessory Exercises for Squats – Introduction

 Most people have one leg that is stronger than the other.

-While left to right strength imbalances is normal, if they are too big, it can cause problems when you squat.
+While left-to-right strength imbalances are normal, if they are too big, they can cause problems when you squat.

 Split squats are useful for identifying and fixing left to right leg muscle imbalances and are excellent for improving your balance too.